folkol/criterion.js/README.md

 ### Gnuplot

-[Gnuplot](https://gnuplot.sourceforge.net) is needed for generating the HTML report.
+[Gnuplot](https://gnuplot.sourceforge.net) is needed for report generation. (`gnuplot 5.4 patchlevel 8` on macOS seems to work.)

+### Unstable API

+The code change a lot, if you run into 'weird problems' -- try removing any test outputs created by an older version of Criterion.

 ## How do I get it?